Discovery: Youth In Nature

 When children and families understand the value of land to their health, wildlife habitat, and watershed, they will act to protect it.

 You can make a BIG difference for thousands of Tri-Valley children and families!
 As our schools seek engaging resources for environmental education that are adapted to digital learning and family field trips, we’ve partnered with local schools to give students environmental science lessons that come to life with outdoor adventure.
-Be sure to checkout our online program, Youth In Nature Online!
+Be sure to checkout our online program, Discovery: Youth In Nature – At Home!

 Our in-person programs have impacted: